nattadasu/lyrics-collection/CONTRIBUTING.md

   complete sentence.

 ### Punctuation
-- Do not use commas at the end of lines.
+- Do not use commas at the end of lines (this includes Japanese comma 、).
-- Do not use periods at the end of lines (unless it's part of an acronym).
+- Do not use periods at the end of lines (unless it's part of an acronym or ellipsis).
+This includes Japanese period 。.
 - Avoid multiple consecutive punctuation marks (e.g., `!!`, `??`).
 Ellipses
-  (`...`) are an exception.
+  (`...` or `…`) are an exception.
+- Use Unicode ellipsis (`…`) instead of three dots (`...`) when possible.
 - Ensure there is proper spacing around punctuation.

 ### Numbers